-If you've been in this saucy situation then Fine Dining Lovers is here to help!
+If you've been in this saucy situation then Fine Dining Lovers is here to help.
 We offer tips and suggestions for thickening everything from tomato sauce and gravy to barbecue sauce, teriyaki sauce and beyond.

-How to Thicken Sauce without Cornstarch
+How to thicken sauce without cornstarch

 If you would rather not thicken a sauce with cornstarch then the next best thing is to use a classic French roux: a blend of butter and flour.
 To make a roux equal parts of flour and butter are used.
 Once the butter melts the flour is added to the pot and the mixture is stirred for a few minutes until it thickens and becomes fragrant.

 This is all done at the beginning of the cooking process.
 The liquid ingredients are whisked in slowly to prevent any lumps.
-For instance, a roux is the base of bechamel sauce, a creamy white sauce often paired with pasta.
+For instance, a roux is the base of béchamel sauce, a creamy white sauce often paired with pasta.

 On the other hand, if the sauce is already made and is a little too thin for your taste you can rely on another French cooking trick: the beurre manié.